Gorget patches: Oman

 In Oman black collar patches distinguish the most senior ranks of officers.

 Pakistan

 In Pakistan, collar patches are worn by senior officers and staff officers on the basis of their rank.
-A collar patch signifies that an officer is either a staff officer (Colonel or Brigadier) or a General Officer (Major General or above).
+A collar patch signifies that an officer is either a staff officer (Colonel) or a General Officer (Brigadier General or above).

-When wearing non-combat standard uniform or service dress, Staff Officers (Colonel and Brigadier) in the Pakistan Army wear collar patches of crimson color with straight golden stripes and General officers (Including staff officer rank Brigadier) wear collar patches of crimson color with golden braid.
+When wearing non-combat standard uniform or service dress, Staff Officers (Colonel) in the Pakistan Army wear collar patches of crimson color with straight golden stripes and General officers wear collar patches of crimson color with golden braid.

 When wearing combat uniform (CCD), the collar patches of junior officers (Lieutenant Colonel and below) carry the insignia of serving arms.
-Staff officers (Colonel but not Brigadiers) have no collar patch and General officers (Major General and above including staff officer rank Brigadier) wear the corresponding stars that their rank carries on the collar.
+Staff officers (Colonel) have no collar patch and General officers (Brigadier General and above) wear the corresponding number of stars that their rank carries on the collar.

 Romania

 Historically coloured gorget patches of a distinctive "arrow head" pattern were used in the Romanian army to distinguish regiments and branches.
 They survive to a limited extent in the collar braiding of modern ceremonial uniforms.